-- Remove the motor cowling and secure it in the craft. - Using the 10mm socket and driver, remove the three (3) 10mm bolts and washer that secure the recoil starter over the starter pully and flywheel. - Remove the Starter Lock Wire from the Starter Lock Arm and stow the Recoil Starter. - Using the cord from the ETK tie a knot in one end. - Wind the cord around the flywheel and use a socket.
+- Remove the motor cowling and secure it in the craft. - Using the 10mm socket and driver, remove the two (2) 10mm bolts/washers and one (1) 13mm bolt/washer that secure the recoil starter over the starter pully and flywheel. - Remove the retention clip from the Neutral Safety/Starter Lock and stow the Recoil Starter. - Using the cord from the ETK tie a knot in one end. - Wind the cord around the flywheel and use a socket.
 Use a socket wrench or similar to get a firm grip on the end of the rope. - Give it a sharp tug to start the engine.